antoine-anthony-wt/chatbot-app-expo-rn/README.md

 ## Building and Deploying

-To build and submit the app for iOS and Android:
+To build and submit the app for iOS (Android coming soon), you can use the `eas` CLI tool.
+This tool is a wrapper around the Expo CLI and allows you to build and submit your app to the App Store.:

 1. Configure the `eas.json` file with your Expo account details.
 2. Update the `app.json` file with your app-specific settings.